Read Across America Day was celebrated in style on Friday by schools and community members across Berkshire County.

 Allendale Elementary School in Pittsfield expanded its celebration to include local author Ty Allan Jackson.
 Students were invited to dress like their favorite superheroes in honor of Jackson's book, "The Supadupa Kid."
 Jackson shared his insights about the processes of reading and writing stories.

 "I love reading.
-In fact, reading is still today one of my favorite forms of
+In fact, reading is still today one of my favorite forms of entertainment," said Jackson.
+He noted that the first book he read was by Dr. Seuss.

 Literacy among grade school children has been a great concern in the commonwealth and the nation.
 According to a 2010 report published by Strategies for Children, an estimated 43 percent of third-graders in Massachusetts do not read at that grade level.